 Best Blade Bait: Johnson ThinFisher Bait

 Blade baits are ideal for use at the beginning of winter when falling temperatures cause baitfish to die off in large numbers.
 They capitalize on this natural event by mimicking the action of a struggling fish.
 The Johnson ThinFisher boasts a realistic profile, an oversized eye and true-to-life colors ranging from black gold to chartreuse pearl or purple tiger.
-Amazon reviewers love the lure’s adjustable retrieval, which takes the form of an easy-change snap that can be attached to three different tow points — one for a high-speed retrieve with a light vibration, one for a slow-speed retrieve with a wide vibration and one medium retrieve in between the two.
+Another key feature is the lure’s adjustable retrieval, which takes the form of an easy-change snap that can be attached to three different tow points — one for a high-speed retrieve with a light vibration, one for a slow-speed retrieve with a wide vibration and one medium retrieve in between the two.

 The lure can also be jigged vertically, allowing it to repeatedly swim back down through the strike zone.
 However you choose to use it, a sonic rattle chamber attracts predatory fish by sending vibrations through the water.
 Once they’re triggered, twin black nickel treble hooks help to translate a strike at the end of the line into a trophy fish on the bank.